Contempt of court

-However, despite the fact that contempt of the court proceedings for breach of an injunction are taking place in a civil court, the court will apply the criminal standard of proof which is beyond a reasonable doubt.
+However, despite the fact that contempt of the court proceedings for breach of an injunction take place in the civil court, the court will apply the criminal standard of proof which is beyond a reasonable doubt.
 There is no requirement to prove an intention to breach the injunction.
-It is only necessary to prove that the person breaching the injunction firstly had knowledge of the existence of the injunction and secondly, had acknowledged that they were doing or admitting to do certain things.
+It is only necessary to prove that the person breaching the injunction firstly had knowledge of the existence of the injunction and secondly, had acknowledged that they were doing or admitting to doing certain things prohibited by the injunction.

-Not every breach of an injunction will result in contempt of court proceedings and as to whether such a breach constitutes contempt, will be considered on a case-by case basis based on the facts of each case.
+Not every breach of an injunction will result in contempt of court proceedings and whether such a breach constitutes contempt, will be considered on a case-by-case basis based on the facts of each case.
 The court will take into consideration the seriousness of the breach, and whether the individual who breached the injunction did so deliberately and with the intention to disobey the court.

 A court could impose a maximum sentence of 2 years imprisonment and/or a fine up to £2,500 if the judge finds that you have breached an injunction in contempt of court.
-If you are send to prison for contempt of court, you will only serve half of your prison sentence.
-There courts can held the individual who is facing contempt of court proceedings in custody pending determination of their sentence.
+If you are sent to prison for contempt of court, you will only serve half of your prison sentence.
+These courts can hold the individual who is facing contempt of court proceedings in custody pending the determination of their sentence.

 Contempt in the face of the court involves misconduct during the course of legal proceedings, normally criminal proceedings either within the court or somehow directly connected with what is taking place in court.